Dre Campbell Farm

 Often, this is caused by improper soil preparation.
 The roots can’t get enough nutrients and oxygen.
 It could also be a result of overwatering or underwatering.

-Make sure the soil is appropriately tilled.
-This will help the plants spread their roots.
+Ensure the soil is properly tilled.
+Doing so will help the plants spread their roots more effectively.

 Also, understand your plant’s watering requirements and supply the proper nutrients.